opencv/opencv/modules/core/doc/basic_structures.rst

     ..

-    If you run this loop, you will notice that elements are enumerated in no any logical order (lexicographical etc.), they come in the same order as they stored in the hash table, i.e. semi-randomly.
+    If you run this loop, you will notice that elements are not enumerated in a logical order (lexicographical, and so on).
+They come in the same order as they are stored in the hash table (semi-randomly).
 You may collect pointers to the nodes and sort them to get the proper ordering.
-Note, however, that pointers to the nodes may become invalid when you add more elements to the matrix; this is because of possible buffer reallocation.
+Note, however, that pointers to the nodes may become invalid when you add more elements to the matrix.
+This may happen due to possible buffer reallocation.

-#.
+*
-    a combination of the above 2 methods when you need to process 2 or more sparse matrices simultaneously, e.g. this is how you can compute unnormalized cross-correlation of the 2 floating-point sparse matrices:
+    Combination of the above 2 methods when you need to process 2 or more sparse matrices simultaneously.
+For example, this is how you can compute unnormalized cross-correlation of the 2 floating-point sparse matrices:

     ::